Child-Related Legal Matters Require A Personal Approach

 When children are involved in a legal matter, whether as the result of a divorce or the end of a relationship, both parents want the best for the children.
 Fortunately, the best interests of the children are also the goal of the family law courts in both Mississippi and Tennessee.

-Our attorney, Garry M. Burgoyne, understand the factors both states' courts consider when making decisions on child-related matters, and he will take the time to explain these considerations to you as you work through the legal process.
+Our attorney, Garry M. Burgoyne, understands the factors that both states’ courts consider when making decisions on child-related matters, and he will take the time to explain these considerations to you as you work through the legal process.
 Additionally, he will explain the legal terms you will encounter as your case proceeds, such as:

 - Legal custody: Parents awarded legal custody have the right to make major decisions for their children, such as medical, religious and educational decisions.